Intermediate cookbook

 from capytaine.bem.airy_waves import airy_waves_free_surface_elevation

-from capytaine.ui.vtk import Animation
+from capytaine.ui.vedo_animations import Animation

 bem_solver = cpt.BEMSolver()